ipwhois-io/IP-Geolocation-API/README.md

 <h2>Overview</h2>

-Use the ipwhois.io <a href="https://ipwhois.io">IP Geolocation API</a> to quickly and simply integrate IP geolocation into your script or website.
-Save yourself the hassle of setting up local GeoIP libraries and having to remember to regularly update the data.
+This <a href="https://ipwhois.io">IP Geolocation API</a> service is designed for quick and easy visitors IP geolocation integration into your script or website.
+Get rid of setting up local GeoIP libraries and forget about regular updates.
+Our neural network analyzes dozens of sources and almost real-time updates the database.
-You can use ipwhois.io to filter out bot traffic, customize content based on visitor's location, display full country names, perform bulk IP geolocation, and more.

 <h2>Quick Start Guide</h2>